 1. Water Bottle or Thermos

-Fill your water bottle early in the morning, and you’ll have fresh water at your disposal whenever you need a quick drink.
+A sturdy water bottle is good to have at your disposal whenever you need a quick drink.

 2. Stash of Hygiene Items

 For the ladies, keep a stash of tampons, tissues, sanitizer, and hand wipes in your desk drawer for unexpected emergencies.

 3. Rolling Teacher Bag

 Prevent backache by carrying all of your graded papers and supplies in a fashionable rolling teacher bag.

 4. Thank You Cards

 Whenever someone in the school community does something nice for you, show appreciation by giving them a handwritten thank you note.